 Taking a lesson from the long running and widely successful introduction to scientific computing offered by Software Carpentry (SWC)~\cite{Wilson2014-pc}, we believe there should be training materials focused on only those components of HPDC that are absolutely ``need to know'' for our audience.
 This approach recognizes that domain scientists using HPDC may lack the time or ``mental bandwidth'' to learn any details irrelevant to running their compute jobs.
 The three stages of our ALT-HPDC training program focus on creating a scientific community that is HPDC-aware, HPDC-literate, and HPDC-trained, respectively, at the expense of more in depth training in hardware and algorithms typical of current HPDC education.
 Researchers who are able to use HPDC resources successfully even at a basic level will feel empowered and motivated to learn more, and this can most easily be done if the initial time requirement for getting started is minimized.
 If, at a later stage, greater in-depth knowledge is required for code optimization, HPDC-engaged researchers will be equipped to seek out and gain from further training, such as is already widely available through the existing documentation for HPDC resources.

 We need to target both graduate students and established researchers, since many domain scientists realize mid-career that HPDC resources may be required.
 Effective mid-career training is particularly difficult to achieve as it is difficult for PIs to carve out enough time for learning new skills.
 To address this challenge, lessons need to be broken up into deliberately small chunks and formatted such that they can be completed in the margins of other commitments.
-By focusing only on those skills that are ``need to know'', and by re-packaging that information in small chunks, we believe it possible to overcome some of these hurdles.
+By focusing only on those skills that are `directly needed/high priority by/for HPDC users , and by re-packaging that information in small chunks, we believe it possible to overcome some of these hurdles.
 In the polar community specifically, it is often easiest to carve out time for such training when researchers are in the field, since polar deployments can involve long periods of uninterrupted ``downtime''.
 This means, however, that these researchers are also often working with limited to zero connectivity, a factor which must therefore be considered when designing training materials.

-Recognizing the importance of this gap particularly in the polar sciences, the National Science Foundation has funded a number of initiatives tasked with addressing it, amongst them being a Research Coordination Network (RCN) that we lead.
+Recognizing the importance of this knowledge gap, and particularly in the polar sciences, the National Science Foundation has funded a number of initiatives tasked with addressing this issue.
+Amongst them is the Research Coordination Network (RCN) that the authors of this paper lead.
 The remainder of this paper is as follows: Section II describes the reasons behind the HPDC-polar gap's persistence, Section III reviews some of the novel approaches being undertaken to address these such as short intense courses and hackathons, Section IV describes our use of a hackathon-based model, and finally Section V presents our conclusions.

 \section{Challenges perpetuating the divide}